StThomas-SEIS660/Lab-05/Lab-05-inststructions.md

     vagrant@manos40:~/hijo$ curl localhost:8080/MainServlet
     <h1>This is a skeleton application-- to explore the end to end Calavera delivery framework.</h1>

+## Make a change, build, test, and checkin

 Up til now, this should all seem familiar as it is similar to Lab 04.
 However, you are now in a fully distributed development environment with many others working on the same code base.

 You are going to make a change, test it out locally, commit it to git locally, and then push it to the central repository (cerebro).
 When you do this, it will trigger a remote build and test, and you will see on the Jenkins dashboard whether it succeeded or failed

-The key principle is that you must pull very frequently, especially if you are about to change something.
+The key principle is that you must pull very frequently, especially if you are about to change something becausee you need to be up to date with what others have put in the repository.

-You need to perform the next two steps in immediate order.
+You need to perform the next steps in immediate order, so be sure you have some time to work uninterrupted.
 First, update your repository:

     git pull